-The Hotel Galles was built in the late 19th century by the Engineers Angelo Molinari and Oliviero Garuti, two of the main engineers of that century, and acquired by the Aristocratic Mr. Girolamo Seccamani Mazzoli, grandfather of the present owner.
+The Hotel Galles was built in the late 19th century by the Engineers Angelo Molinari and Oliviero Garuti, two of the main engineers of that century.
+Mr. Molinari decided to call the hotel "Galles" because he spent many years in Cardiff, the capital of Wales, which is called Galles in Italian.
+In 1903 the building was acquired by the Aristocratic Mr. Girolamo Seccamani Mazzoli, grandfather of the present owner.

 In 1996, the square in front of the hotel has been completely refurbished at the owner’s expenses and other private sponsors.
 In 2008 the street next to the hotel has been rebuilt to include a very big garage with 400 car park spaces.
 These implementations have been part of a renovation program to value the prestigious area nearby the hotel where there are many “Liberty style” palaces, including the famous Casa Frisia that can be seen from many of our hotel’s rooms.

 In 1989, the Hotel Galles joined Best Western, the world’s largest hotel chain, having met all the quality criteria set by BW Plus Quality team.

 The Best Western Plus Hotel Galles is a symbol of elegance, hospitality and wellness in the heart of Milan